Administration#

 Note

+The user ID must be alphanumeric.
 The NetHSM assigns a random user ID if none is specified.

 A user account can be added as follows.